dougeby/IntuneDocs/intune/windows-enroll.md

 Tell your users how to enroll their Windows devices and what to expect after they're brought into management.

 > [!NOTE]
 > End users must access the Company Portal website through Microsoft Edge to view Windows apps that you've assigned for specific versions of Windows.
-Google Chrome and other third party browsers do not support this type of filtering.
+Other browsers, including Google Chrome, Mozilla Firefox, and Internet Explorer do not support this type of filtering.

 For end user enrollment instructions, see [Enroll your Windows device in Intune](https://docs.microsoft.com/intune-user-help/enroll-your-device-in-intune-windows).
 You can also tell users to review [What can my IT admin see on my device](https://docs.microsoft.com/intune-user-help/what-can-your-it-administrator-see-when-you-enroll-your-device-in-intune-windows).